2019 Sandbox Percussion

 1:00PM & 3:00PM

-Jul 6, 2019
+Jul 7, 2019

 About Sandbox Percussion

-This season Sandbox will premiere a full orchestra version of Viet Cuong’s Re(new)al with the Albany Symphony on their opening gala evening concert.
-Sandbox will also make their United Kingdom debut in May 2019 at the Vale of Glamorgen festival giving the world premiere of a piece by Benjamin Wallace for percussion quartet and fairground organ.
-Sandbox will present four separate programs of music by John Luther Adams at Storm King Art Center, Tippet Rise Art Center, Caramoor Center for Music and the Arts, and String Theory concert series in Chattanooga, TN.
-Other highlights will include a performance of Music for Eighteen Musicians at Emerald City Music in Seattle, WA, and a performance of music by John Cage at the Institute for Advanced Study at Princeton University.
+By the end of the summer season Sandbox will have performed four separate programs of music by John Luther Adams at Caramoor, Storm King Art Center, Tippet Rise Art Center, and String Theory concert series in Chattanooga, TN.
+Other highlights have included a performance of Steve Reich’s Music for Eighteen Musicians at Emerald City Music in Seattle, WA, and a performance of music by John Cage at the Institute for Advanced Study at Princeton University.

 Note: In the event of poor weather conditions, all concerts will be scheduled for the following day, Sunday at 1 and 3PM.